Its-Just-Nans/golb-articles/IT/mongoDB.md

 # Mongo Config on Windows

-These commandes are for Windows user
+These commands are for Windows user

 - [Documentation](https://docs.mongodb.com/manual/reference/configuration-options/)

 If you want to change the moogoDB config, for example, the `bindIp`

-## Stop the deamon
+## Stop the daemon

 ```powershell
 net stop mongodb